yukicyk/nanopore-bac-genome-assembly/README.md

 ## Wet‑lab → Dry‑lab flow
 - Record each run in a single manifest: data/manifests/run_YYYYMMDD.tsv (Schema A+: Run Manifest & Metadata).
 - Generate the workflow table from the manifest(s): scripts/manifest_to_samples.py → config/samples.tsv (Schema B: Workflow Samples).
-- Optional: If you later obtain NCBI accessions, you can add them to config/samples.tsv (or keep a separate mapping in data/links/ if you prefer).
-The workflow can fetch public FASTQs only when biosample_accession is present and read_path is empty.
+- Optional: in cases we have NCBI accession IDs to the Biosamples/ SRA, but not the raw data, put the accessions in the config/samples.tsv, the workflow can fetch FASTQs from public when biosample_accession or srrs (SRA accession) is present and read_path is empty.

 ## Features
 - Snakemake pipeline with conda‑locked envs (optional containers).